GamePress

 The Non-Threats

-Aside from the Pokemon that aren't fully evolved, Thievul, Morepeko, Lokix, Bombirdier, Brute Bonnet, Wo-Chien, and Ting Lu are all too low on Attack to be a real threat, others with stronger Attack like Grimmsnarl, Meowscarda, Mabosstiff, will very likely fall behind the existing and future Pokemon and probably won't have any real value in the raid meta.
+Aside from the Pokemon that aren't fully evolved, Thievul, Morepeko, Brute Bonnet, Wo-Chien, and Ting Lu are all too low on Attack to be a real threat, others with stronger Attack like Grimmsnarl, Meowscarda, Mabosstiff, will very likely fall behind the existing and future Pokemon and probably won't have any real value in the raid meta.

 And, sadly, Mega Sharpedo doesn't really bring much to the table either.
 It's a glass-cannon, but we have better glass-cannon Dark Types, and with a small DPS cost it's possible to pick up the same typing with Mega Gyarados and enjoy a huge TDO boost.
-Meanwhile, Mega Sableye doesn't exist in the Raid meta.
-Sure, it can spread its Mega Boost to two types and lasts a long time, but we're out of the days where that could be considered an optimal strategy.

-The Possible Threats
+The Existing Threats

 • Current Moveset: Snarl + Dark Pulse/Shadow Ball